srcecde/google-youtube-history-analytics/README.md

 <h3>Python Google-YouTube History Analytics</h3>
 <br>A Python Python Google-YouTube History Analytics, which reads your history data you get from Google and provide analytics about your searches on Google, YouTube and YouTube watch history.
+It provides number of counts for the term you searched for.

 <h3>Requirements</h3>
 <ul>